valda-z/IaaC/03-vmscaleset/README.md

-# Balanced set of VMs with PostgreSQL
+# VM Scale Set with PostgreSQL

-Deploying set of VMs with load balancer, VMs will be installed automatically by extension script.
+Deploying VM scale set with load balancer, VMs will be installed automatically by extension script.

 Installation requires prepared RPM package stored somewhere - in our case we are using Azure blob storage.